This Tutorial works through the ideas at Leaflet

 geo-spatial object.

-with external geospatial dataOn to something more complex.
+leaflet with external geospatial dataOn to something more complex.
 We want to plot a known set of

-locations on a leaflet
+locations on a leaflet map. leaflet takes in

 geographical data in many ways and we will explore most of them.

-Point data for markers can come from a variety of sources:
+leafletPoint data for markers can come from a variety of sources:

-or SpatialPointsDataFrame
+SpatialPoints or SpatialPointsDataFrame

-objects (from the sp
+objects (from the sp package)POINT, sfc_POINT, and sf

-package); only X and Y dimensions will
+objects (from the sf package); only X and Y dimensions will

-be consideredlongitude
+be consideredlongitude,

-second is latitude
+second is latitude)Data frame/tibble with latitude and

-columns.
+longitude columns.
 You can explicitly tell the marker

 function which columns contain the coordinate data

-(e.g. addMarkers(lng = ~Longitude, lat = ~Latitude))
+(e.g. addMarkers(lng = ~Longitude, lat = ~Latitude)), or

-let the function look for columns named lat/latitude
+let the function look for columns named lat/latitude and

-(case insensitive).vectors
+lon/lng/long/longitude (case insensitive).vectors as lng and

-arguments, which we have covered already in the
+lat arguments, which we have covered already in the

-preceding sections.Note that MULTIPOINT objects from sf
+preceding sections.Note that MULTIPOINT objects from sf are not supported

 at this time.

-We will not consider the use of sp
+We will not consider the use of sp related data

-structures for plotting POINTs in leaflet
+structures for plotting POINTs in leaflet since

-is being phased out in favour of the more modern package
+sp is being phased out in favour of the more modern package

-Let us read in the data set from data.world
+Let us read in the data set from data.world that gives

 us POINT locations of all airports in India in a data frame

-.
+/ tibble.
 The dataset is available at https://query.data.world/s/ahtyvnm2ybylf65syp4rsb5tulxe6a.

 You can either download it, save a copy, and read it in as usual, or use